The Community Trigger gives victims and communities the right to require action be taken where an ongoing problem has not been addressed.

 What decisions can the ODG make?

-You will be notified of the outcome within five working days of the ODG meeting.
+You will be notified of the outcome within five working days of the JAG meeting.

-- ODG may decide that the Community Trigger criteria have not been met.
+- JAG may decide that the Community Trigger criteria have not been met.

-- ODG can agree that the criteria have been met but at present there is no further action that can be taken.
+- JAG can agree that the criteria have been met but at present there is no further action that can be taken.

-- ODG agrees that the Community Trigger has been met and will recommend that further actions be taken.
+- JAG agrees that the Community Trigger has been met and will review the action plan.

-The review will have a problem solving focus and a single point of contact will be agreed to lead on the case.
+The review will have a problem-solving focus and a single point of contact will be agreed to lead on the case.
 A letter will be sent to you advising of the proposed actions.
-The trigger will remain on the ODG agenda for discussion until a time it can be closed.
+The trigger will remain on the JAG agenda for discussion until a time it can be closed.

 How to Appeal

 If you are not satisfied with the decision made on your case, you can ask for a Community Trigger Appeals/Review Panel.
 The panel consists of two Heads of Service and the Chief Inspector of the Police.
+The Police Crime Commissioner will also be notified of the appeal application.
 An appeal will only be considered on the following grounds:

 - The Community Trigger procedure was not correctly followed.